-Dr Jonas Nordin, Sweden
+Professor Jonas Nordin, Lund University, Sweden

-Professor Tiina Kinnunen, Finland
+Professor Tiina Kinnunen, University of Oulu, Finland

-The primal task of the committee so far has been to ensure the continuation of the Nordic Historians Meeting, a conference arranged every 3-4 years and rotating between all five Nordic countries, with each organizing university as the main responsible for the practical arrangements.
+The primal task of the committee so far has been to ensure the continuation of the Nordic Historians' Meeting, a conference arranged every 3-4 years and rotating between all five Nordic countries, with each organizing university as the main responsible for the practical arrangements.
 The conference has a long history, and the first meeting was arranged in 1905 in Lund (Sweden) establishing a hitherto long lasting academic tradition of more than a century.
-The last meeting was arranged by University of East Finland in the city of Joensuu in August 2015, and was the 28th meeting in total.
-The 29th Nordic Historians Meeting will be arranged by the University of Aalborg (Denmark) in 2017.
+The last meeting was arranged by University of Aalborg (Denmark) in August 2018, and was the 29th meeting in total.
+The 30th Nordic Historians' Meeting will be arranged in Gothenburg in 9-12 August 2021.

 The conferences have had a steady attendance of 300-400 scholars during the last decades, mostly consisting in historians from the Nordic countries.
 Lately also the participation of non-Nordic resident scholars have increased.
 This latter also show the interest and importance for looking outside the Nordic borders for scholars of Nordic history.
 This phenomenon also strengthens the possibilities for comparative approaches on a regional and global scale.
 This recent development is one main argument for establishing an international committee in Nordic History Studies, open to institutions and researchers in the whole world.
-The dynamics of both the CISH congress every fifth year, and the Nordic Historians Meeting every 3-4 years, constitute a backbone for NHS activities.
+The dynamics of both the CISH congress every fifth year, and the Nordic Historians' Meeting every 3-4 years, constitute a backbone for NHS activities.